-The latest available Swansea University MTPs using data up to 27 March project a plateau in COVID-19 non-ICU hospital admissions through April and continuing on this trajectory through to June 2024.
-ICU admissions remain at low levels.
+The latest available Swansea University MTPs using data up to 17 April indicate a plateau in COVID-19 non-ICU hospital admissions through May and continuing on this trajectory through to the end of June 2024.
+ICU admissions remain at low levels as do deaths caused by COVID-19.